Vijendra-Achar/Quest/README.md

 Create a new Project on your Firebase console.
 Create a new Web App.
 Copy the Config data and paste them in the environment.ts and environment.prod.ts Files.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.